X

 Back to Top

 The versatility of jadeite makes it ideal for a variety of uses.
-Jadeite is often cut en cabochon, especially for use in stunning jadeite cabochon rings, or into spheres or discs, for earrings, pendants and necklaces.
+Jadeite stone is often cut en cabochon, especially for use in stunning jadeite cabochon rings, or into spheres or discs, for earrings, pendants and necklaces.
 It is also carved into intricate ornaments that can be worn as brooches or other ornaments.
 Jadeite is ideal for both men and women.
 It can be paired with diamonds and set in gold or silver.
 For men, popular jadeite jewelry items are chunky rings, tie pins, cuff links and pendants.
 For ladies, jadeite can be worn as pendants, beaded necklaces or bracelets, charm bracelets, bangles, rings, earrings or hair ornaments.
 In the East, jadeite jewelry is even given to young children, in the form of bangles.

 Note: Buy colored gemstones by size and not by carat weight.
 Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamonds by weight in comparison.